learn-js/learnjs-01-introduction/chapters/02-the-basics.md

 console.log('hello, javascript. it's nice to meet you');
 ```

-Open up the browser Chrome.
+Open up the browser Google Chrome.

 > If you don't already have Chrome installed, download and install it now at [google.com/chrome](http://google.com/chrome)

 Now, use this keyboard shortcut on a Mac: command + option + j
-Or this for Windows/Linux: control + shift + j
+Or this, for Windows/Linux: control + shift + j

 You just opened the javascript console.